Your undergraduate degree is earned upon the successful completion of at least 180 college quarter credits, distributed in the following areas.

-Every degree requires that students complete at least 15 credits in each of the Areas of Knowledge, which consist of three broad areas of study: Visual, Literary, and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).
-However, some degrees may require more than 15 credits in each Area of Knowledge.
-For example, students in the School of Interdisciplinary Arts and Sciences will complete 25 credits in each Area of Knowledge.
+Every degree requires that students complete at least 15 credits in each of the Areas of Inquiry: Social Sciences (SSc), Natural Sciences (NSc), and Arts and Humanities (A&H).
+However, some degrees may require more than 15 credits in each Area of Inquiry.

-In addition, you must demonstrate mastery in these areas: English Composition, Additional Writing, and Quantitative & Symbolic Reasoning.
+In addition, you must demonstrate mastery in these areas: English Composition, Additional Writing, and Reasoning (RSN).
 The UWB also recently instituted a Diversity requirement.

 All undergraduate students must complete a major, an area of concentration which you study in depth.
 All majors require at least 50 credits in one department or a closely related group of departments in addition to any specific prerequisites.
 Your major will make up one-third to one-half of your bachelor’s degree.
 Some examples of majors are Biology, Community Psychology, Interdisciplinary Arts, and Electrical Engineering.